scaomath/kaggle-jane-street/README.md

 # Playground for Jane Street Market Prediction Competition on Kaggle

+# Introduction
+Jane Street hosted a code competition of predicting the stock market (Feb 2021 to Aug 2021) using the past high frequency trading data (2 years of data before 2018?) on Kaggle: [https://www.kaggle.com/c/jane-street-market-prediction](https://www.kaggle.com/c/jane-street-market-prediction).
+The training data provided contain 500 days of high frequency trading data, total 2.4 million rows.
+The public leaderboard data contain 1 year of high frequency trading data from some time before Aug 2020 and up to that.
+The private ranges from a random time from July/Aug 2020 up to Aug 2021 (it was March 2021 as of the time of writings).
+This training dataset contains an anonymized set of features, `feature_{0...129}`, representing real stock market data.
+Each row in the dataset represents a trading opportunity.

+This is a code competition in that we have to prepare a pipeline of models that can do inference 1 trading opportunity at a time (no peaking into the future) subject to the inference API on Kaggle, and this submission should be able to perform the inference for 1.1 million samples in under 5 hours on cloud.
+For each row, we will be predicting an action value: 1 to make the trade and 0 to pass on it.
+Each trade has an associated `weight` and `resp`, which together represents a return on the trade.
+The date column is an integer which represents the day of the trade, while `ts_id` represents a time ordering.

 # Team: Semper Augustus
 [Shuhao Cao](https://scaomath.github.io), [Carl McBride Ellis](http://www.sklogwiki.org/SklogWiki/carlmcbride.html), [Ethan Zheng](https://www.tzheng.org)

 # Final submissions

 ## Data preparation
-The data contain 500 days of high frequency trading data from Jane Street, total 2.4 million rows.

 0. All data: only drop the two partial days and the two <2k `ts_id` days (done first).
-1. `fillna()` past day mean including all weight zero rows.
+1. `fillna()` uses the past day mean including all weight zero rows for every feature.
 2. ~~Most common values `fillna` for spike features rows.~~ (not any more after categorical embedding)
-4. Smoother data: aside from 1, query day > 85, drop `ts_id` > 9000 days.
+4. Smoother data: aside from 1, query `day > 85`, ~~drop `ts_id` > 9000 days~~(decreases CV by a margin so still included), dropping of data before day 85 is covered in Carl's EDA: [
+Jane Street: EDA of day 0 and feature importance](https://www.kaggle.com/carlmcbrideellis/jane-street-eda-of-day-0-and-feature-importance).
 5. Final training uses only `weight > 0` rows, ~~with a randomly selected 40% of weight zero rows' weight being replaced by 1e-7 to reduce overfitting~~ (reduces CV so discarded).
 6. ~~A new de-noised target is generated with all five targets~~ (CV too good but leaderboard bad).